Important considerations as your family situation changes

 It’s a joyful occasion when your family grows, whether you’re having a baby or blending families through marriage and stepchildren.
 These huge life events are also substantial financial events — and not just in regard to your day-to-day budget as you pay for things like diapers or groceries.
 Big life events should also trigger changes to your long-term plan — including your estate plan, retirement plan, and more.

-Lisa Hutar, senior trust advisor at Wells Fargo Bank, says a good rule of thumb is to review important documents after any big life event, such as marriage, divorce, moving, or adding a new child to the family.
+Lisa Hutar, senior fiduciary strategist in Wealth & Investment Management, Wells Fargo Bank, N.A., says a good rule of thumb is to review important documents after any big life event, such as marriage, divorce, moving, or adding a new child to the family.
 No big life event?
 Review those plans every three to five years.

 Below, Hutar shares the important plans to review after a life event and what to consider changing if you’re adding a new child, grandchild, spouse, or stepchildren.